onedal88/Daemon/README.md

 # Daemon

-Daemonize class provides helpers for starting and killing daemonized processes.
+Daemon class provides helpers for starting and killing daemonized processes.

 > Disclaimer: This package is forked version of [this](https://github.com/nramenta/clio).
 > Main goal of this fork/rewrite is provide a package responsible only for one thing.